castaway/dbix-class-book/chapters/03-Describing-database.md

       CONSTRAINT posts_fk_user_id FOREIGN KEY (user_id) REFERENCES users (id) );

-You will need another type of relationship for this class, `belongs_to`.
+You will need to create a `belongs_to` relationship for this class.
 Use it like this:

     __PACKAGE__->belongs_to('user', 'MyBlog::Schema::Result::User', 'user_id');